 If the leaves on your Phalaenopsis orchid are yellow, it could be an indication that something is wrong.
 There are a number of factors that can cause the leaves of an orchid to become discolored, including direct sunlight, low temperatures, and root rot.

 Once any yellowing is discovered, it is time to figure out if there is a problem with the plant.
 If you discover the yellowing leaf is located on the bottom of the plant, don’t worry.
 This is a natural process of the plant to discard the mature leaf in order to produce a new leaf.
-However, if multiple leaves are turning yellow or top leaves are yellow, your plant may be sick.
+If multiple leaves are turning yellow or the top leaves are yellow, your plant may be sick.

 3 Reasons Why Your Phalaenopsis Leaves Are Yellow